California to Release 8,000 Inmates as Covid Tears Through Prison System

 San Quentin State Prison in Marin County is the epicenter of one of the most vicious outbreaks in the nation right now, with 1,314 confirmed cases and seven deaths among the population.

+All told, there are 2,328 confirmed cases within the state prison system, which is made up of 35 facilities across the state.
+Thirty-one inmates have died to date.

-“We are in the middle of a humanitarian crisis,” said California Assemblyman Rob Bonta during a press conference Thursday.
+“We are in the middle of a humanitarian crisis,” said California Assemblyman Rob Bonta, a Democrat from Alameda County, during a press conference Thursday.
 “The saddest part is that it was an unforced error.”

 Bonta was referring to the May transfer of prisoners from the California Institution for Men in Chino, some of whom brought the coronavirus with them to San Quentin, where nearly one-third of prisoners have now tested positive.